 Yesterday I made a pair of rhubarb custard pies.
 I harvested and prepared the rhubarb and rolled out my own pastry.
 I made my standard recipe and cooked the pies exactly as per usual.
 I took them out of the oven – all puffed and gorgeous with deep golden brown pastry – and set them on the counter to cool.
 Twenty minutes later I came back in the kitchen and there they were.
 Flopped – concave – soggy, weepy-looking.

-I feel kind of soggy and weepy too.
+I felt kind of soggy and weepy too.

 It takes a few days to infuse properly – but don’t let that let stop you.
 There are no hard and fast rules about early sampling.
 Use at your own discretion….

 1/4 cup water

 750 ml of vodka (any vodka will do)